Crazy About Bone Broth

 Heat and time are the key elements in making a good bone broth.
 You can use any cooking tool combination you feel comfortable with to prepare your broth.
-As noted above, there are lots of different ways you can make bone broth, but I find the crock pot to be the best option for our circumstances.
+As noted above, there are lots of different ways you can make bone broth, but I find the slow cooker to be the best option for our circumstances.
 A pressurised version, like an InstaPot, could be used to accelerate the process, but I don’t have one.
-If I did, size may still be a limiting factor vs. the crock pot for big batch preparation.
+If I did, size may still be a limiting factor vs. the slow cooker for big batch preparation.

 Alternative Bone Broth Ingredients

 The controversial subject of garlic.
 We don’t intentionally give our dogs onion or garlic.
 We prefer to err on the side of caution, but opinion is divided about garlic and dogs.
-If you are a garlic supporter, it can be a good seasoning option for broth.
+If you’ree a garlic supporter, it can be a good seasoning option for your broth.